Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2017-03-21-rule-based-classification.md

 **Measure for pruning in Ripper method**

-Delete any final sequence of conditions that maximizes v.
+Delete any final sequence of conditions that maximizes $v$.

 $$
 v = \frac{p-n}{p+n}